carmstrong/multinode-ceph-vagrant/README.md

 ## Start the VMs

-This instructs Vagrant to start the VMs and install `ceph-deploy` on the client.
+This instructs Vagrant to start the VMs and install `ceph-deploy` on the admin machine.

 ```console
 $ vagrant up